Antlin23/FiveMServer/README.md

 Install zip file,
 Create folder in resources folder and extract all files in resources/menu there.
-Add "ensure menu" in server.cfg,
+Add "ensure menu" in server.cfg

-Happy drifting!